 But if you aren’t dealing with your brain (the piece of the puzzle 100% responsible for sleep!) then you aren’t fully addressing HOW to get good sleep.

 For females entering their second half of life, sleep can become something that feels almost impossible to get.
 Massive hormone fluctuations may seem like a good nights sleep is a thing of the past.
 This is where having every piece of the puzzle that affects sleep 100% dialed in.

 Blue light glasses are not an option anymore.
 Meditation to tame anxiety should be a no brainer.
 Avoiding caffeine after 3 or 4pm is most likely a must (although you may not notice the affects of it, as we age, we tend to metabolize caffeine slower and it can stay in our systems longer!).
 Alcohol also negatively affects sleep, so you may want to skip out on that evening drink.

-Speaking of alcohol, this a perfect opportunity to segue into the next topic.
+Speaking of alcohol, this is a perfect opportunity to segue into the next topic.

 Alcohol is not everything its cracked up to be.
-It is often advertised as having lots of health benefits, but the reality is alcohol is a poison for your body, and it works hard to eliminate it FAST.
+It’s often advertised as having lots of health benefits, but the reality is alcohol is a poison for your body, and it works hard to eliminate it FAST.

 Alcohol decreases testosterone levels, affects body composition, slows your metabolism, and affects quality and quantity of sleep.
 The effects of alcohol can last three to four days AFTER you’ve consumed it.